MCLooyverse/CommentGenerator/README.txt

 ab
 a

-and write it to a file in the same directory as the program.
+and write it to a file "GeneratedComment.txt" in the same directory as the program.